adamsilver/adamsilver.io-jekyll/_drafts/2038-01-01-floating-labels-are-problematic.md

 ## 10. They require more work

 All of this to say that designing and building the floating label pattern is more work.
-More code brings more to maintain and more problems.
-All of which we've frustratingly introduced ourselves.
+More code means more problems.
+All of which we've introduced ourselves.

 ## Summary

 A floating label won't delight users.
 At most they delight designers.
-But of course we design for users, not for ourselves.
-This pattern is a solution that is quite desperately looking for a problem.
+But we are not our users.
+This pattern is a solution that is desperately looking for a problem.

 We should design with familiarity and consistency in-mind whenever possible.
 Nobody wants to use the forms that we design&mdash;they are not a form of entertainment&mdash;users only desire the outcome.